 GTranslate

 No offense, but GTranslate, which is also being positioned as a tool that provides neural machine translation, can barely be compared with Weglot.
-Starting from a poor UX, both the plugin and the dashboard on the user’s dashboard on their website, and to the glitchy language switcher or behavior with custom post types and dynamic links – in particular, JetEngine listings.
-You need to talk to the support if you even want to change a project’s domain, and not only.
+Starting from a poor UX, both the plugin and the dashboard on the user’s dashboard on their website, and moving on to the glitchy language switcher or behavior with custom post types and dynamic links – in particular, JetEngine listings.
+You need to talk to the support team if you want to change a project’s domain.
 So, it doesn’t feel like something very reliable.

 It’s also not very cheap – because you will need at least a Business plan to translate URLs (which is important for SEO).

-However, if your website structure is rather simple, without dynamic links and CPTs, but has a lot of content or should have many languages, it can be a useful and pretty affordable (compared to Weglot) tool.
+However, suppose your website structure is rather simple, without dynamic links and CPTs, but has a lot of content or should have many languages.
+In that case, it can be a useful and pretty affordable tool (compared to Weglot).

 Polylang